nebari-dev/nebari-docs/docs/nebari-slurm/development.md

 <master node ip> <your domain name>
 ```

 and make sure to replace `<master node ip>` with the ip address of your master node and `<your domain name>` with the domain name you would like to use.
-If using a serivce such as CloudFlare to manage your DNS records, you can also set up an A record to point to the master node ip address and the above step will not be required.
+If using a service such as CloudFlare to manage your DNS records, you can also set up an A record to point to the master node ip address and the above step will not be required.

 Though, do update the contents of `group_vars/all.yaml` to include the extra field (at the end of the file):